Estimated reading time: 15 minutes

 A disruptive employee can harm company morale and productivity.
 To handle them, identify them early on and address their behavior.
 Different types of disruptive employees include those with negative attitudes, poor behavior, poor performance, disruptive behavior, and lack of motivation.

-For a productive employee conversation, steps can be taken to remain calm and professional, set boundaries, and communicate expectations.
-Disciplining and handling difficult team members can involve involving HR and documenting incidents, as well as maintaining a positive work environment for the rest of the team.
+For a productive employee conversation, steps can be taken to stay calm and professional, set boundaries, and communicate expectations.
+Disciplining and handling difficult team members can involve involving HR and documenting incidents.
+Also, maintaining a positive work environment for the rest of the team.

 Identifying a Problem Employee

-It’s also important to contact your HR department immediately if you notice any concerning behavior among your employees.
+Also, contact your HR department if you notice any concerning behavior among your employees.

-Doing so will help ensure the management of the employee’s behavior appropriately and that they can continue delivering high-quality work.
+Doing so will help manage the employee’s behavior appropriately and that they can continue delivering high-quality work.

 In terms of communication, speak with your employees constructively and respectfully.